turleylabs/Workshop-TDD-StringCalculator-JS/README.md

 2. Allow the add method to handle an unknown amount of numbers.

-3. Allow the Aadd method to handle new lines between numbers (in addition to commas).
+3. Allow the stringCalc method to handle new lines between numbers (in addition to commas).
 The following input is ok: “1\n2,3” (will equal 6)